 - Ally Bank.
 Ally Bank had the top performing savings account rates on average over the course of last year, and was also recognized by MoneyRates for having a user-friendly web presence and a generous policy of reimbursing all ATM fees.
 It continued to have the highest average savings account rate in the first half of 2013 at an 0.871 percent annual percentage yield (APY), so to this point it is living up to its promise as one of the initial picks for the best savings accounts for 2013.

-- American Express Bank.
-American Express is giving Ally Bank a run for the money, offering an average savings account rate for the first half of the year that was less than one one-hundredth of a percent less than Ally's to rank in second place -- a position it also held in the previous survey.
-American Express Bank's overall average for the first half of 2013 was 0.864 percent, and their savings account rate actually beat Ally's during the second quarter, so there might be a new champ by the time the year is done.
+- American Express National Bank.
+American Express National Bank is giving Ally Bank a run for the money, offering an average savings account rate for the first half of the year that was less than one one-hundredth of a percent less than Ally's to rank in second place -- a position it also held in the previous survey.
+American Express Personal Savings' overall average for the first half of 2013 was 0.864 percent, and their savings account rate actually beat Ally's during the second quarter, so there might be a new champ by the time the year is done.

 No other bank surveyed for both the first and second quarters offered an average savings account rate of more than 0.800 percent.
 Still, there are a number of new banks in the MoneyRates Index that could soon pose a threat to these top banks in future round-ups of the best savings accounts.